 When you are involved in large projects (that is, projects that would have a significant impact on the company), it is essential to winning the trust of stakeholders.
 The reasoning is simple: stakeholders have a say in which projects must be continued to run.

-If you are managing a project that consumes a significant amount of company's resources, it is natural that the stakeholders would want to know about its status and probable outcome.
-Failure to be able to convince them could result in scrapping of the project, which would be a waste of all your time and efforts.
+If you are managing project management challenges that consume a significant amount of the company’s resources, it is natural that the stakeholders would want to know about its status and probable outcome.
+Failure to be able to convince them could result in scrapping the project, which would be a waste of all your time and efforts.

 On the other hand, successfully convincing the stakeholders about the importance of your project might force them to put in more resources for the project.

 In smaller projects, you could simply pick the people who are available for the job.
 However, this strategy could be disastrous for larger, more important projects.